cosmoscout/csp-simple-bodies/README.md

 # Simple bodies for CosmoScout VR

 A CosmoSout VR plugin which renders simple spherical celestial bodies.
+The bodies are drawn as an ellipsoid with an equirectangular texture.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration